-Phonics is tracked through half-termly assessments as this helps to determine progress and whether children require intervention or further support with their learning.
-The assessment also allows us to determine particular areas of weakness that can then be directly addressed by focused intervention using the Little Wandle Letters & Sounds Revised Keep up materials.
+Phonics is tracked formally through half-termly assessments as well as informally throughout the delivery of sessions as this helps to determine progress and whether children require intervention or further support with their learning.
+The assessment also allows us to determine particular areas of weakness that can then be directly addressed by focused intervention.
 Reading stages and phonics phases are tracked to highlight non movers and low achievers.
 Intervention in the form of one to one or small group is provided to support identified pupils, as well as those who may not have reached the expected standard by the end of KS1.

 Focused intervention groups as used within Lower KS2 to address any gaps with children's phonics skills.
-Little Wandle Letters & Sounds Revised assessment data is also used to monitor children in KS2 who did not achieve the expected standard in the Phonics screening check at the end of KS1.
+Little Wandle Letters and Sounds Revised assessments are also used to monitor children in KS2 who did not achieve the expected standard in the Phonics screening check at the end of KS1.